 So if you're a vegetarian athlete, get smart about your diet and ensure you are getting enough protein sources to ensure you can perform and enjoy your sport!

 #diet #sport #endurance #running #meat #protein #Kenyanrunners #athlete #antioxidants #macronutrients #micronutrients #performance #sportperformance #athleticperformance #serenawilliams #scottjurek #tennis

 Deborah McTaggart is a registered nutritionist practising in Barnes, South West London, and global via Skype and Zoom.
 Deborah has a special interest in high energy demand, high performance, travel health, stress and sport recovery and performance for the busy professional, frequent traveller and recreational athlete.

 Deborah works as a Consultant with The Resilience Institute, UK who work with global leadership to sustain high performance and long term health resilience.
-Contact me here for further information on sports nutrition for recovery and performance, performance nutrition, eating healthy for busy people and improving your health.
+Contact me here for further information on nutrition for sport, or recovery and performance, performance nutrition, eating healthy for busy people and improving your health.